-Colloidal silver is a supplement product that manufacturers claim has many benefits, from boosting the immune system to treating cancer.
-However, colloidal silver can be dangerous and may cause some serious side effects.
+Colloidal silver is a supplement product that manufacturers claim has many benefits.
+It is touted as a cure-all that treats everything from boosting the immune system to treating cancer.
+However, colloidal silver may cause some serious side effects.

 Colloidal silver is essentially tiny particles of silver suspended in a liquid.
 Historically, silver was used before the invention of antibiotics in the 1940s to treat bacterial infections.
-However, ingesting silver is not recommended as we truly don’t need silver for any of our bodies’ processes.
+However, we truly don’t need silver for any of our bodies’ processes.
 There is no known scientific reason to ingest colloidal silver.

-Silver can build up in your body over time and lead to a condition called argyria.
+Silver builds up in your body over time and leads to a condition called argyria.
 Argyria describes a blue-grey discoloration of the skin that can become darker in sun exposure.
 This discoloration will not fade over time.
-Argyria is largely a cosmetic problem, though consuming silver can have other lasting effects on the body.
+Argyria is mostly a cosmetic problem, though consuming silver can have other lasting effects on the body.

-Colloidal silver toxicity can also cause kidney damage and neurological disorders, like seizures.
-It can also cause interactions with medications that may decrease their effectiveness.
-For example, some antibiotics may be less efficient if you consume too much silver.
+Silver toxicity can also cause kidney damage and neurological disorders, like seizures.
+It also interferes with some medication effectiveness.
+For example, some antibiotics are less efficient if you consume too much silver.

 Silver in Wound Care

-While colloidal silver does not benefit us when consuming orally, there may be a benefit to using silver topically.
-In a 2005 study, silver-based products applied topically were shown to be anti-microbial.
+Colloidal silver does not benefit us when consuming orally.
+However, there may be a benefit to using silver topically.
+Silver-based products applied topically may be anti-microbial.
 For this reason, they may be useful for treating infected wounds.

-Silver dressings may be useful in keeping germs out of burns or open wounds.
+Silver dressings may keep germs out of burns and open wounds.
 They act as a barrier against antibiotic-resistant organisms, like MRSA (Methicillin-resistant Staphylococcus aureus).
-However, using enough silver to kill microbes in a wound may also kill other vital cells.
-More research is needed to test the efficacy of using silver in wound care.
+However, using enough silver to kill microbes in a wound also kills other vital cells.

 For questions or comments, please respond to this post or contact us.